elyra-ai/elyra/docs/dev/deployment.md

 When installing via pip the following occurs

 * Backend services are deployed as Jupyter Extensions and automatically enabled
-* JupyterLab widgets installed and enabled
+* JupyterLab widgets are installed and enabled
-* JupyterLab build is started
+* A JupyterLab build is started